JuanLara18/RiemannZetaZeros/README.md

 ```

  `find_roots.py` finds the number of roots with imaginary part in a given interval [a,b] and `nm_roots.py` prints a list with the imaginary part from the n-th root to the m-th root.
 The first script can be parallelized in order to increase the execution speed.
 For more information refer to the documentation of each script.

+Don't be alarmed if the execution of these scripts creates directories or `.out` files.
+They'll be removed after the execution of these scripts.
+If the script is stopped, these files won't be erased, but they won't prevent the execution of the scripts, so you don't need to manually remove them to avoid problems.